 Modules

-The program we wrote above is made of two modules.
+The Hello, World! program we wrote earlier is made of two modules.
 The first contains the hello.hylo file and is the program's entry module.
-The second is Hylo's standard library, which is always implicitly imported, and defines commonly-used components like the Int and String types, and the print function used above.
+The second is Hylo's standard library, which is always implicitly imported, and defines commonly-used components like the Int and String types, and the print function used in hello.hylo.

 Each module defines an API resilience boundary: only public declarations are visible outside the module, and changes to non-public declarations, or to the bodies of public functions in the module cannot cause code outside the module to fail compilation.
 A module may also define an ABI resilience boundary, within which code and details such as type layout are never encoded into other compiled modules (e.g. via inlining).